-The mission of the Department of Campus Safety & Emergency Management is to provide a safe environment for students, faculty, and staff to work and study.
+The mission of the Department of Campus Safety & Emergency Management is to provide a safe environment for students, faculty, and staff to work and study on Landmark's Putney Campus

 It is recognized, however, that the responsibility for crime prevention and fire safety does not rest solely with the College administration or Campus Safety authorities; it is shared with all members of the community.
 The success of any prevention effort depends largely on each person following sound practices and recognizing and immediately reporting criminal, suspicious, or fire-safety-related activity to the Campus Safety office.
-A trulysafe campus can only be achieved through the cooperation of students, faculty, and staff.
+A truly safe campus can only be achieved through the cooperation of students, faculty, and staff.